haxpor/blog/_posts/2017-06-19-postmortem-raceplant-ciga-game-jam-2017.md

 That is being said to create a game within 48 hours.
 The theme announced at the event taking place at Huaqiaodong Dream Space, a cafe shop with space for hosting a small or medium size event.

-They posted the theme for participants to think about via image.
+Organizers posted the theme for participants to think about via image.

 <center>
 ![Theme](/assets/images/raceplant-ciga2017/theme.jpg)